 What’s The Outlook For A Child With PANDAS Syndrome?

 Separation anxiety can also develop abruptly, causing older children to suddenly need to sleep with their parents, which can be a source of distress for the child.
-Panic attacks are also common, with children experiencing near-constant panic in the early stages.
+Panic attacks in children are also common, with them experiencing near-constant panic in the early stages.
 These changes can be incredibly difficult for children and their families, and it’s important to provide support and understanding (21).

 The prognosis for children with PANDAS can vary widely depending on the severity of symptoms, the effectiveness of treatment, and the child’s response to that treatment.
 With appropriate treatment, many children with PANDAS can experience significant improvement in their symptoms, but some may continue to experience symptoms over the long term.